 Your camera is your main instrument in the photographic image creation process.
 Read your camera manual as many times as is needed until you know its operation inside and out.
-Take your camera out, practice and then read it again.
+Take your camera out, practice, and then read it again.
 Many things start to click (pardon the pun) once you combine reading/learning with shooting/practicing.

 Before shooting always check the following settings:

 - ISO Speed: I always start with the ISO speed set to 100 – 200 and will raise it only when I absolutely have to (e.g., I can’t use artificial light, the existing light is not enough with my basic camera settings for correct exposure).
-The faster the ISO speed (higher numbers), the more the image quality may suffer with increased image noise.
+The faster the ISO speed (higher numbers), the more the image quality may suffer from increased image noise.
 Some cameras have sensor technology that can handle higher ISO without drastically affecting image quality.
 With most cameras you may still end up compromising the quality of your images, so always try adding light or finding correct exposure via other settings before you increase the ISO speed.

-- White Balance: shooting in RAW format means White Balance errors are easier to fix, however it will save you post-production time if it is done correctly in camera.
-To avoid incorrect color tints, such as blue, green or yellow, in our images, we have to adjust White Balance of the camera for the color temperature of a particular light source.
+- White Balance: shooting in RAW format means White Balance errors are easier to fix, however, it will save you post-production time if it is done correctly in-camera.
+To avoid incorrect color tints, such as blue, green, or yellow, in our images, we have to adjust the White Balance of the camera for the color temperature of a particular light source.
 There are a few ways to achieve correct White Balance, such as using a gray or white card or set custom White Balance in Kelvins.
 Most digital SLR cameras contain a variety of White Balance presets that do a great job – this is another thing that you need to play around with while you are practicing to figure out what works out best for you.
 Using Auto White Balance will usually add more work in post-production due to its inconsistency.
 You need to be especially careful with your White Balance settings if you shoot in JPEG (which is highly unrecommended) as you have little to no room to make corrections in post-processing.

 - Camera Monitor Brightness, if you are not shooting tethered into a tablet or computer: Never have your LCD monitor brightness set to AUTO, because it may cause extreme over- or underexposure of your photos if you’re judging exposure by looking at the camera monitor.
-Check the histogram or better yet try shooting tethered for accurate evaluation of the captured images and lighting.
+Check the histogram or better yet try shooting tethered for the accurate evaluation of the captured images and lighting.
 A specific tricky reason to check this setting before the shoot is, if your previous shoot was outside and you had set the monitor’s brightness to its maximum in order to review photos in bright surroundings, now your images taken indoors or in darker settings will look brighter on the camera monitor than they actually are.
 Fixing exposure in post-production equals more unnecessary work as well as possibly losing detail in the shadows and/or highlights.

 - File Format.
 There are plenty of discussions online concerning “RAW vs. JPEG”, and you can figure out what works best for you by comparing how much flexibility each format gives you.
 I choose RAW – a form of digital negative – because it allows me to retain most of the light and color information and offers greater control and flexibility in post-production, whereas JPEG is a compressed file, so information is immediately thrown out (explaining why the file sizes are much smaller).
 Because of the lost information you have nearly no flexibility to make significant adjustments or correct your lighting or White Balance mistakes in post-production.
 Also, a JPEG file will lose additional information (degrade) each time it is opened and re-saved.
 Unlike with JPEGs, you can assign a color space (sRGB, Adobe RGB, or ProPhoto RGB) to your images after the capture in your RAW converter (Camera Raw, Adobe Lightroom, etc).

-For Fashion and Editorial Photography – wide angle lenses will work as well, especially in on location shoots where surroundings are important.
+For Fashion and Editorial Photography – wide-angle lenses will work as well, especially in on-location shoots where surroundings are important.